Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 Remember: Always consider the impact of your decisions at this stage on the later stages of your analysis pipeline.
 This will help to ensure the integrity and reproducibility of your results.

-<span style="color:#1496BB">Question: One of the key challenges in EEG analysis is deciding how to handle bad channels and trials.
+>Question: One of the key challenges in EEG analysis is deciding how to handle bad channels and trials.
 If you discover that a significant proportion of your data is "bad" (e.g., more than 30% of your channels or trials), how might this influence your analysis strategy?
 Would you reconsider your experimental protocol or the data acquisition setup?
-Why or why not?</span>
+Why or why not?

 ```python